Intel Corporation (INTC) Stock Analysis

 What does Intel Corporation do?

-Is Intel overvalued or undervalued?
+Is Intel profitable?

 What are Intel's main business segments?